 'B' (iii) was the Japanese seizure of Burma (15 January/31 May 1942).

-Burma came under British control in 1886, and as a country has a population which is very diverse in ethnic terms.
-These different ethnic groups chose different sides when the Japanese invaded Burma in January 1942.
+Burma came under British control in 1886, and as a country has a population which is ethnically very diverse.
+These different groups chose opposing sides when the Japanese invaded Burma in January 1942.
 The ethnic Burmese inclined towards the Japanese, who had enticed them with promises of independence, until the Japanese promises began to ring hollow later in the war.
 The Shan tribes of eastern Burma were strongly pro-Japanese, while the hill tribes of the north in general, and especially the Kachins, were strongly pro-British, and this tendency was later increased by Japanese atrocities.
 The total population in 1941 was about 18 million, and of these, about a million were Indians who dominated the commercial and civil service sectors.
-The rest of remainder of the population comprised 10 million Burmans, 4 million Karens, 2 million Shans, and about 1 million hill tribesmen.
+The rest of the population comprised 10 million Burmans, 4 million Karens, 2 million Shans, and about 1 million hill tribesmen.